jf788-dev/VISR/README.md

 ## Building a Basic Dashboard

 Select add visualisation and select the influxdb data source that have just added.
+Change the time frame above the pane to last 5 minutes and refresh dropdown to Auto.

 In the influxdb query scripting box below the 'no data' panel, copy the following code to load in the sim data.